Buying Fixer Uppers: Getting Loans for the Big Job

 But how do you afford both the home and the cost of repairs?
 Can you get a home loan for more than the purchase price?

 Yes!
-Though there are restrictions, you can get a loan with extra room for renovations.
-You can go now and get information on the requirements and process related to your project.
+Though there are restrictions, you can get a loan with extra room for renovations when you are buying a house.
+You can find all the relevant information on the requirements and the process related to your project online.

 FHA 203(k) Home Repair Loan